Are you working more in web browsers than in desktop apps?

 Average Review Rating: 4.5/5 (7,000+ reviews)

-This is when you go to every single website ever and can’t remember your password.
+One of the more helpful Google Chrome extensions, Dashlane is helpful when you go to every single website and can’t remember your password.

 The problem is not your memory; it’s the world we live in (or at least I like to think so).
 But the world isn’t all a bad place, especially when the team from Dashlane comes to your rescue to save you from any password-induced nightmares.
 Just click the Dashlane button, and it’ll share the password you need.